 This flag is set when an unread sample is overwritten in the Sample (ADCn.SAMPLE) register.
+Writing a '0' to this bit has no effect.

 Writing a '1' to this bit will clear the Sample Overwrite interrupt flag.

 Bit 3 - RESOVR Result Overwrite Interrupt Flag